 We were nervous because we weren’t sure what would happen to our strollers when we got there!
 We were able to take our strollers (yes, we had two) into the arena, but we left them outside the gymnasium, along the outer wall.
 It was a risk, but no one decided to walk off with a stroller on game day.
 Phew!
 I don’t know where else you could put your stroller, as the seating in the gymnasium is very tight.
 It worked out for us and we were really glad we did it!

 You can see the schedule of OSU games here!
 Friends recommended arriving 20-25 minutes early to get good seats, and I will pass that advice on to you.
 We got there around 9:20 AM for the 9:40 AM Skull Session and were able to get good seats facing the band.

 2. Visit a Pumpkin Patch

 Another place we love to go is Smith’s Farm Market!
-The picture below is a few years old, but they always have a large selection of pumpkins and picturesque settings for fun pictures with pumpkins!
-They also have yummy baked goods and other produce!
+The picture below is a quite a few years old now, but they always have a large selection of pumpkins and picturesque settings for fun pictures with pumpkins!

 3. Go Apple Picking

-I’ve shared about our visit to Orchard and Company, and Branstool Orchards, and here’s a list of more apple picking ideas from Columbus Moms Blog!
-It’s getting late in the season, but there are still apples to be picked at many farms and a lot of them have farm festival weekends as well!
+I’ve shared about our visit to Orchard and Company, and Branstool Orchards, and here’s a list of more farms where you can pick your own apples!
+There are still apples to be picked at many farms and a lot of them have farm festival weekends as well!
 If you’re looking for some options during the week (as opposed to the weekend), a few farms are open on select Fridays: Lynd Fruit Farm, and Cherry Hawk Farm, to name a few.